-- have an up to date awareness of online safety matters and of the current school Online Safety Policy and practices - have read, understood and signed the school Acceptable Use Agreement (Appendix 1) - report any suspected misuse or problem to the headteacher or deputy headteacher for investigation - deliver a planned online safety programme as part of IT lessons and Personal, Social and Health Education (PSHE) lessons - present key online safety messages as part of a planned programme of assemblies - teach pupils to be critically aware of the materials/content they access online and be guided to validate the accuracy of information
+- have an up-to-date awareness of online safety matters and of the current school Online Safety Policy and practices - have read, understood and signed the school Acceptable Use Agreement (Appendix 1) - report any suspected misuse or problem to the headteacher or deputy headteacher for investigation

-- 4.8 Designated Safeguarding Leads (DSL) are trained in online safety (see Child Protection and Safeguarding Policy) and aware of the potential for serious child protection issues to arise from:

-- sharing of personal data

-- access to illegal/inappropriate materials

-- inappropriate online contact with adults/strangers

-- potential or actual incidents of grooming
+- deliver a planned online safety programme as part of computing lessons and Personal, Social and Health Education (PSHE) lessons - present key online safety messages as part of a planned programme of assemblies - teach pupils to be critically aware of the materials/content they access online and be guided to validate the accuracy of information - organise external workshops and visitors to deliver online safety workshops/lessons (e.g. LCSP) - monitor use of IT equipment and platforms - 4.8 Designated Safeguarding Leads (DSL) are trained in online safety (see Child Protection and Safeguarding Policy) and aware of the potential for serious child protection issues to arise from: - sharing of personal data - access to illegal/inappropriate materials - inappropriate online contact with adults/strangers - potential or actual incidents of grooming - cyber-bullying

-- cyber-bullying

-The DSLs take lead responsibility for online safety in school: ensuring staff understand this policy and that it is being implemented consistently throughout the school; addressing and managing any online safety issues or incidents; ensuring that any incidents of cyberbullying are logged and dealt with appropriately in line with the school behaviour policy; updating and delivering staff training on online safety; liasing with other agencies and/or external services if necessary.
+The DSLs take lead responsibility for online safety in school: ensuring staff understand this policy and that it is being implemented consistently throughout the school; addressing and managing any online safety issues or incidents; ensuring that any incidents of cyberbullying are logged and dealt with appropriately in line with the school behaviour policy; updating and delivering staff training on online safety; liaising with other agencies and/or external services if necessary.